Archibald Forbes: Later work

 From Afghanistan, he went to Mandalay and had interviews with Thibaw Min.
-In 1880, he was with Lord Chelmsford as a British force was preparing for the Zulu War.
-On 5 July, after the victory of Ulundi, he rode 110 miles to Landman's Drift in twenty hours.
+In 1879, he was with Lord Chelmsford with the British force serving in the Zulu War.
+On 5 July, the day after the victory of Ulundi, he rode 110 miles to Landman's Drift in twenty hours.
 Two days after his arrival there he appeared in a state of utter exhaustion before Pietermaritzburg, having ridden by way of Ladysmith and Estcourt, an additional 170 miles, in thirty-five hours.
 The news of Ulundi first reached England through his agency, he having completely outpaced the official despatch rider.
-He put in a claim for the Avar medal on the strength of this piece of service, but the request was refused with scant courtesy by the war office.
+He put in a claim for the war medal on the strength of this piece of service, but the request was refused with scant courtesy by the war office.
 Some of his criticisms of Lord Chelmsford were held in certain quarters to have been unnecessarily offensive.
 Forbes had seen war practically illustrated in all quarters of the globe, and he had outgrown any semblance of diffidence in passing judgment upon difficult military operations.

 Forbes had already published several volumes of Daily News war correspondence.
 That relating to 1870–1 was widely circulated.
 During his later years he collected a quantity of his various material and published it in book form.
 In 1884, upon the occasion of Gordon's mission to the Sudan, he brought out a tolerable sketch of his career, Chinese Gordon (13th edit.
 1886).
 This was followed by a volume of military sketches and tales, Barracks, Bivouacs, and Battles (1891), and a brief tableau of The Afghan Wars of 1839 and 1879 (1892, 8vo).
 Then came a version of Moltke's Franco-German War ('revised by A. Forbes,' 1893), and The Great War of 189-, a cleverly written forecast, in which Forbes collaborated with a number of other experts and special correspondents, such as Admiral Philip Howard Colomb, Colonel (Sir) Frederick Maurice, and others.
 In 1895, appeared the best volume of Forbes's autobiographical sketches, Memories and Studies of War and Peace.